soffes/blog/published/2012-03-23-here-we-go-again/here-we-go-again.markdown

 ---
-title: Here We Go Again
+tags:
-categories: life
+- life
 ---

+# Here We Go Again

 If you've kept up with me at all the last couple of years, you already know what this post is about. ==April 5th will be my last day at Synthetic.== It has been absolutely fantastic working here.
 I have had an amazing time with everyone.
 I got to be a part of some really great stuff in my time at Synthetic.
 Everyone I got the privilege of working with will definitely be missed.